demisto/content/Packs/MicrosoftTeams/Integrations/MicrosoftTeams/README.md

 This integration was integrated and tested with version 1.0 of Microsoft Teams.

 ## Integration Architecture
-Data is passed between Microsoft Teams and Demisto through the bot that you will configure in Microsoft Teams.
+Data is passed between Microsoft Teams and Cortex XSOAR through the bot that you will configure in Microsoft Teams.
 A webhook (which you will configure) receives the data from Teams and passes it to the messaging endpoint.
-The web server on which the integration runs in Demisto listens to the messaging endpoint and processes the data from Teams.
-You can use an engine for communication between Teams and the Demisto server.
-In order to mirror messages from Teams to Demisto, the bot must be mentioned, using the @ symbol, in the message.
+The web server on which the integration runs in Cortex XSOAR listens to the messaging endpoint and processes the data from Teams.
+You can use an engine for communication between Teams and the Cortex XSOAR server.
+In order to mirror messages from Teams to Cortex XSOAR, the bot must be mentioned, using the @ symbol, in the message.

 The web server for the integration runs within a long-running Docker container.
-Demisto maps the Docker port to which the server listens, to the host port (to which Teams posts messages).
+Cortex XSOAR maps the Docker port to which the server listens, to the host port (to which Teams posts messages).
 For more information, see [our documentation](https://xsoar.pan.dev/docs/integrations/long-running#invoking-http-integrations-via-cortex-xsoar-servers-route-handling) and [Docker documentation](https://docs.docker.com/config/containers/container-networking/).
 ### Protocol Diagram
 ![image](https://raw.githubusercontent.com/demisto/content/b222375925eb13feaaa28cd8b1c814b4d212f2e4/Integrations/MicrosoftTeams/doc_files/MicrosoftTeamsProtocalDiagram.png)

 ## Important Information
- - The messaging endpoint must be either the URL of the Demisto server, including the configured port, or the proxy that redirects the messages received from Teams to the Demisto server.
+ - The messaging endpoint must be either the URL of the Cortex XSOAR server, including the configured port, or the proxy that redirects the messages received from Teams to the Cortex XSOAR server.
  - It's important that the port is opened for outside communication and that the port is not being used, meaning that no service is listening on it.
 Therefore, the default port, 443, should not be used.
  - For additional security, we recommend placing the Teams integration webserver behind a reverse proxy (such as NGINX).
  - By default, the web server that the integration starts provides services in HTTP.
 For communication to be in HTTPS you need to provide a certificate and private key in the following format: